-- 1. it must be legal, ordered by a Physician, safe, cost effective and appropriate in treating the condition for which it is ordered; - 2. it must not be considered experimental or investigational; - 3. it must be the proper quantity, frequency and duration for treatment of the condition for which it is ordered; - 4. it must not be redundant when it is combined with other services and supplies that are used to treat the condition for which it is ordered; - 5. it must not be custodial; - 6. its purpose must be to restore health and extend life and must, in the judgment of the EPO Plus Plan Administrator, be likely to accomplish that purpose; and - 7. for any type of bariatric surgery or procedure, in addition to meeting all of the above requirements, such surgery or procedure must satisfy Anthem Blue Cross' Medical Policy requirements and must also have prior authorization from Anthem Blue Cross.
+- 1. it must be legal, ordered by a Physician, safe, cost effective and appropriate in treating the condition for which it is ordered; - 2. it must not be considered experimental or investigational; - 3. it must be the proper quantity, frequency and duration for treatment of the condition for which it is ordered; - 4. it must not be redundant when it is combined with other services and supplies that are used to treat the condition for which it is ordered; - 5. it must not be custodial; - 6. its purpose must be to restore health and extend life and must, in the judgment of the Plan Administrator, be likely to accomplish that purpose; - 7. for any type of bariatric surgery or procedure, in addition to meeting all of the above requirements, such surgery or procedure must satisfy Anthem Blue Cross' Medical Policy requirements and must also have prior authorization from Anthem Blue Cross.
+For more information about those Medical Policy requirements, you may contact Anthem Blue Cross directly; and - 8. for any type of gender affirming surgery or procedure, in addition to meeting all of the above requirements, such surgery or procedure must satisfy Anthem Blue Cross' Medical Policy requirements (which shall be interpreted in accordance with applicable law) and must also have prior authorization from Anthem Blue Cross.
 For more information about those Medical Policy requirements, you may contact Anthem Blue Cross directly.